A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Why is Balandra Beach closed?

 Balandra Beach was closed in October 2022, following an incident which involved a yacht catching fire and sinking.
 The bay was closed as a huge clean-up operation was underway.
 As of March 2023, Balandra Beach has now been reopened.
+It remains open as usual in 2025.

 Is Balandra Beach open?